Here is a quick summary of a number of the key ideas in this piece:

 by Ken Sanes

-When people suffer from psychological problems, a common way of dealing with
+When people suffer from psychological problems, a common way they deal with

 irrational thoughts and destructive behaviors that are apparently at the